J0nasW/BA/README.md

 # :mortar_board: Bachelor Thesis
+## Eine Anwendung des Reinforcement Learning zur Regelung dynamischer Systeme
 at the [Chair of Automatic Control](https://www.control.tf.uni-kiel.de/en) ([Faculty of Engineering](http://www.tf.uni-kiel.de/en) - [CAU Kiel](https://www.uni-kiel.de/en/))

 This Git-Repository holds all the Code written for my Bachelor Thesis at the Chair of Automatic Control at TF Uni Kiel.
 The Programming Language is Python.

-Some Libraries that I used:
-* [matplotlib](https://matplotlib.org/)
-* [numpy](http://www.numpy.org/)
-* [OpenAI Gym and Roboschool](https://gym.openai.com/)
+---

+### My Approach
+To outperform established control-circuits and well known models in Control-Theroy, it takes more than a new Approach.
+But maybe this Idea is a new Way to solve problems like the Cart Pole "Inverted Pendulum" Problem.
+But instead of generating a neuronal Circuit from scratch like nearly every artificial Intelligence project, we use a already discovered neuronal Circuit: the touch-withdrawal neural circuit from C.Elegans [].
+With some modification and even more programming, we are able to simulate the well known leaky integrate and fire models and closing the loop to simulation environnments like OpenAI's GYM.

+This Circuit is being used here and presented by many transition-matrices and state-vectors:

+---

 ### ToDo's and Thoughts:
 * Simulation for my neural Circuit was initally to use Roboschool's inverted Pendulum.
 Because of the high degree of non-linerarity, a new approach is being developed: A new Simulation Environment containing a Wagon which starts some distance out of its reference point.
 Control Theory would suggest a PT2, the neural Network should solve this on it's own using no control Theory at all.
 * Got the OpenAI Gym CartPole_v0 Environment up and running - now we have to develop a reliable Reward-System and some good reinforcement Learning algorithms - Maybe even getting to Epsilon-Greedy soon.. :blush:

+Some Libraries that I used:
+* [matplotlib](https://matplotlib.org/)
+* [numpy](http://www.numpy.org/)
+* [OpenAI Gym and Roboschool](https://gym.openai.com/)

 ---

 #### Update Do., 12.07.2018
 * Yet another feature folder added: TW-Circuit/new_circuit_symm now with integration on OpenAI Gym CartPole_v0.
 Still working on tuning the Parameters and weights, still haven't got a good reward system.. but we are getting there!